 Note: Culture-specific symptoms (e.g., tinnitus, neck soreness, headache, uncontrollable screaming or crying) may be seen.
 Such symptoms should not count as one of the four required symptoms.

 B. At least one of the attacks has been followed by 1 month (or more) of one or both of the following:

 - Persistent concern or worry about additional panic attacks or their consequences (e.g., losing control, having a heart attack, “going crazy”).

-- A significant maladaptive change in behavior related to the attacks (e.g.,behaviors designed to avoid having panic attacks, such as avoidance of exercise or unfamiliar situations).
+- A significant maladaptive change in behaviour related to the attacks (e.g., behaviours designed to avoid having panic attacks, such as avoidance of exercise or unfamiliar situations).

 C. The disturbance is not attributable to the physiological effects of a substance (e.g., a drug of abuse, a medication) or another medical condition (e.g., hyperthyroidism, cardiopulmonary disorders).